Michelle M Sauer

 - medieval studies; gender/queer theory; linguistics; paleography/manuscript studies; early Christianity

-All office hours Fall 2020 will be held via Zoom or Skype by appointment.
+All office hours Spring 2021 will be held via Zoom.

 Although I was born in California, I was raised in North Dakota from age 6 months on, and consider it my home state.
 My mother grew up on a farm in the middle of the state (Kidder County).
 My father was from the Punjab region of India.
 I was raised in Fargo and attended local Catholic schools, St. Anthony, Nativity, and Shanley, for grades K-12.
 (Yes, there were a few of us non-white people in ND in the 80s.)